 Barnhill told The News in late February the investigation could take weeks to complete.
 Arbery’s body was sent for autopsy at the Georgia Bureau of Investigation Crime Lab in Savannah.
 Barnhill said at the time he is particularly interested in the trajectory of the fatal gunshot.
 A toxicology test of Arbery also is being conducted, he said.
 Home security video in the neighborhood also is part of the evidence, Barnhill said.

-The McMichael men and others were fed up with burglaries and auto break-ins by the time that fateful February afternoon unfolded, the police report indicated.
+According to the police report, the two McMichaels men and others were concerned about alleged burglaries and auto break-ins by the time that fateful February afternoon unfolded.
 The senior McMichael told police the surveillance video in the neighborhood had earlier captured Arbery in suspicious circumstances.
 McMichael told police they saw Arbery “the other night” and that he reached in his pants, as if readying to draw a gun, the report said

 Sometime around 1 p.m., McMichael was in his son’s front yard at 230 Satilla Drive when he saw Arbery running down the street, the report said.
 McMichael dashed inside the house and called to his son. “’Travis, the guy is running down the street, lets go,’” he told police.
 McMichael grabbed a .357 magnum handgun and Travis grabbed his shotgun, “not knowing if the male was armed or not,” the report said.
 Then they ran back outside and hopped in a truck, the report said.